ssideris/Data_Engineering_Concepts/DevOps/Flow-as-a-Code Deployment using Prefect/README.md

 Let's now see how to containerize a deployment and create a network so that we can upload our transformed data to a postgres db container.
 To do so, we need to create a completely new deployment configured by a new prefect.yaml in the flow_2 directory.

-To start, let's create a worker that will be responsible to pull a docker image and run our deployment.
+To start, let's create a work-pool connected to a worker that will be responsible to pull a docker image and run our deployment.
 To do so:

 ```python